 In this session students explore a calculator number game called Odds and Evens.
 The students consider what combinations are possible in the game and, therefore, what is each player’s chance of winning.
 They then consider how that game is different to a similar game where numbers are not replaced.

 Tell the students that Lucy has a couple of favourite holiday games for times when the weather turns bad.
-Play the Video 4a for this lesson then get two students to play the game in front of the class.
+Play Video 1 then get two students to play the game in front of the class.
 Then ask the students to a play the game in pairs.
 They need to play the game at least ten times and record who wins each time.

 The question you want them to answer is: Is the game fair to both players?